Peloro/overtone-volume-overlay/README.md

 ## FAQ

 ### General Questions

-**Q: Why does the application need administrator privileges?**
-A: Administrator privileges are required for global hotkey registration on Windows.
-Without them, hotkeys won't work outside the application window.

 **Q: Can I use Overtone on multiple monitors?**
 A: Yes!
 The overlay can be dragged to any position on any monitor and will remember its location.